waraps/rick-and-morty-web/README.md

 Want to test?
 Great!

-PokeApp uses ReactJs for developing.
+Rick and Morty uses ReactJs for developing.
 Make a change in your file and instantaneously see your updates!

 Open your favorite Terminal and run this command.